-From "Pride of Domestic AI" to lightning layoffs and relocating to Singapore, a mere 130-day frenzy has made Manus the first star startup to "reach shore" in the Year of the Agent—securing a $75 million Series B funding round from Benchmark.
+From "China's AI Shining Star" to lightning layoffs and fleeing to Singapore, a mere 130-day frenzy has made Manus the first star startup in the Agent era to successfully land ashore—securing a $75 million Series B funding from Benchmark.

 Almost simultaneously, the blade from Silicon Valley has already been unsheathed.

-On July 18th, OpenAI launched ChatGPT Agent, sounding the horn for major model vendors to enter the AI Agent arena: with a user's simple command like "plan a wedding itinerary," the Agent automatically calls a browser to compare hotel prices, generates a travel guide with maps, recommends matching outfits, delivering in 25 minutes a task that traditionally took hours.
-It deeply integrates Operator's graphical operations with Deep Research's long-chain reasoning, completing the "think-execute" loop within a virtual computer, turning large language models into "digital labor" capable of searching, clicking buttons, filling forms, and writing code.
+On July 18th, OpenAI launched ChatGPT Agent, sounding the horn for major model vendors to enter the AI Agent arena: with a user's simple command like "plan a wedding itinerary," the Agent automatically calls a browser to compare hotel prices, generates a travel guide with maps, recommends matching attire, and delivers a task that traditionally took hours in just 25 minutes.
+It deeply integrates Operator's graphical operations with Deep Research's long-chain reasoning, completing the "think-execute" loop in a virtual computer, turning large language models into "digital labor" capable of searching, clicking buttons, filling forms, and writing code.

-This seems to signal that the AI Agent startup arena is entering its second half, capital is entering, and model vendors are reaping the harvest.
-Successful startups that have broken through are beginning to be priced for acquisition, while companies that failed to attract attention are swept into the corner.
+This seems to signal that the AI Agent startup arena is beginning to enter its second half, with capital entering and model vendors reaping the harvest.
+Successful startups that have broken through are starting to be held for the highest bidder, while companies that failed to gain attention are swept into the corner.

-And all of this was actually foreseen early in the year.
+And all of this was actually foreseen at the beginning of the year.

-The "Cultivation Game" of the Agent Year: Giants Cast Nets, Startups Fall Into the Trap
+The "Cultivation Game" of the Agent Era: Giants Cast the Net, Startups Walk In

-Those who have been following the AI Agent arena closely might still remember that earlier this year, Sam Altman and Sundar Pichai successively proclaimed the "Year of the Agent."
-This was a meticulously designed hunt—giants create concepts, startups sprint forward, capital enters to rapidly inflate valuations.
+Those who have been following the AI Agent arena closely might still remember that earlier this year, Sam Altman and Sundar Pichai successively proclaimed the slogan "Year of the Agent."
+This was a meticulously designed hunt—giants create the concept, startups sprint forward, capital enters to rapidly inflate valuations.

 Now this game has finally reached its final step: giants harvest the market, capital cashes out profits.